ColinWaddell/CurrantPi/README.md

 ============
 You can contribute to this project [pushing to your fork and submitting a pull request](https://guides.github.com/activities/contributing-to-open-source/).

-At this point you're waiting on me.
-I'd like to at least comment on pull requests as soon as possible, but sometimes real-life gets in the way.
-I may suggest some changes or improvements or alternatives.
+I like to try and comment on pull requests as soon as possible, but sometimes real-life gets in the way.
+I also may suggest some changes or improvements or alternatives.
+So my apologies in advance if I don't automatically accept your submission.

 When contributing to CurrantPi keep in mind that the target audience wants to unpack the repo and (with any luck) once it's running tinker with the code.
 They shouldn't have to deal with fancy design patterns and abstractions.
 I'd like to keep code simple (but not stupid), clean and readable as possible.